AnandKumar9/TechnicalNotes/13. Tools/4. AI Tools/Web Browsers - Atlas.md

 Regular internet access

-Activate Agend Mode using + button in chat sidebar.
+Activate Agent Mode using + button in chat sidebar.

 #### Use Cases